About St. Croix Valley CSA Shares

-Our focus is on user-friendly favorite vegetables and fruit, and a wide, balanced variety of high quality and seasonal produce in every box—making for easy, healthy meal planning and preparation.
+Focus is on user-friendly favorite vegetables and fruit; a wide, balanced variety of high quality and seasonal produce in every box—making for easy, healthy meal planning and preparation.
 All produce is organically grown; almost all is certified organic.

 More than 250 produce varieties are grown, so you won’t get overwhelmed with just a few kinds of veggies.
-You’ll also see many types of most vegetables, meaning beautiful color in every box.
-For example, this year, farms will plant four colors of cauliflower, and eight kinds of sweet peppers.
-Favorites like beans, carrots, heirloom tomatoes, lettuce/greens will come often.
-There’ll always be veggies appropriate for making hearty meals, as well as for making salads, soups, sides, and snacks.
+You’ll also see many types of most vegetables– new, beautiful colors in every box.
+Favorites like beans, carrots, broccoli, tomatoes, lettuce will come often.
+There’ll always be veggies appropriate for making hearty meals, plus salads, soups, sides, and snacks.

-Weekly newsletter includes farm letters, photos, and updates, along with helpful produce storage tips and many recipes created by developer Liz Talley to coordinate with the veggies delivered in your box that week.
+Weekly newsletter includes farm letters, photos, and updates, along with helpful produce storage tips and many recipes that will coordinate with the veggies delivered in your box that week.

 - Early: peas, spinach, greens, zucchini, baby root veggies like radishes and beets; berries